peteroupc/peteroupc.github.io/bernsupp.md

 1. the alternative polynomial is within $\epsilon$ of $f(\lambda)$, and
 2. each of the polynomial's coefficients is not less than 0 or greater than 1.

-For some of the polynomials given above, a degree $n$ can be found, satisfying point 1 above, given $\epsilon$.
+For some of the polynomials given above, a degree $n$ can be found so that the degree-$n$ polynomial is within $\epsilon$ of $f$.
 See the table below.

 | If _f_(_&lambda;_): |  Then the following polynomial: |  Is close to _f_ with the following error bound: | Where _n_ is:  | Notes |
  --- | --- | --- | --- | --- |